trungduynguyen/not-an-obvious-name/README.md

 docker run bitcoin-price
 ```

-- For validate the result, you have to run these commands to get result from container.
+- For validating the result, you have to run these commands to get result from container.
 Copy csv and database files from container to host:
 ```
 docker cp {CONTAINER ID}:/data data docker cp {CONTAINER ID}:/db db